 Research Log: Keeping a journal provides another mechanism for active engagement with the readings and concepts.
 When kept from the initial attempts to formulate a question through the analysis of results this can provide an invaluable record of your progress as well as a place to work out difficult aspects of the research process.
+Informal prompts will be given on suggested journaling topics and an online space is provided-see the Research Log in the online discussion section.
+At the end of the course, a final entry will be a self-assessment.
 Further guidelines will be provided in class.
+Due: December 1st.